 In addition to connectedness on social media, research has examined the habitual and automated use of social media.
 The habitual use of social media has previously been defined as the automaticity in consumption and use of the social media platform that develops as individuals repeatedly and routinely access, interact, and utilize (LaRose, 2010; Orbell & Verplanken, 2010; Vishwanath, 2015).
 This definition is in line with the current thinking that habitual use of social media stems from repeated media consumption in stable circumstances (LaRose, 2010; Verplanken & Wood, 2006).
 These repeated behaviors can, over time, become action-scripts that are applied with minimal conscious reflection about its antecedents, consequences, or even its enactment (LaRose & Eastin, 2004), which may facilitate users to meet their personal and social goals in a low-cost manner (Seo & Ray, 2019).

 Compared to offline interactions in which a person’s network often includes a limited set of social contacts, social media allows individuals to manage relationships with hundreds of contacts, see people's interactions with each other, and get updates from their contacts in the form of images, videos, and texts.
 Given social media’s higher demand in social processing, it has been suggested that habitual social media use may involve higher levels of social cognitive processes (e.g., mentalizing) at both the behavioral and neural levels (Meshi, Morawetz, & Heekeren, 2013).
 For instance, a cross-sectional study linked chat-related Facebook behaviors with higher tendencies for perspective taking (Alloway, Runac, Qureshi, & Kemp, 2014).
 Moreover, a recent study using a longitudinal design demonstrated that Facebook use improved adolescents’ perspective taking ability over time (Vossen & Valkenburg, 2016).
 At the brain level, greater Facebook use is positively associated with greater grey matter volume in regions involved in social cognition and semantic processing (Turel, He, Brevers, & Bechara, 2018).
-Taken together, these studies provide initial evidence that higher levels of habitual social media use may be associated with a greater tendency to engage in mentalizing and perspective taking, which should be apparent in the activity of brain regions associated with social cognition.
+Taken together, these studies provide initial evidence that higher levels of habitual social media use may be associated with a greater tendency to engage in mentalizing and perspective taking, which should be reflected in the activity of brain regions associated with social cognition.

 In addition, the automatic and habitual use of Facebook may provide a stable source for social interaction and connection with relatively low levels of cognitive effort.
 Although empirical work on the potential effects of habitual social media use is still limited, a recent study suggests a potential U-shaped relationship between habitual Facebook use and psychological wellbeing, such that there was a positive association between habitual Facebook use and wellbeing at low levels of Facebook use, and a negative association at high levels of habitual Facebook use (Islam & Patil, 2015).
 Results of this study provide initial evidence that habitual Facebook use can affect the wellbeing of users.